The road network in the Borders is almost 3,000km long so it is impossible for us to treat all roads at once.

 If freezing conditions continue these routes will be salted after treating the primary routes if there is time and resources to cover them.
 In snow we will get to secondary routes once the primary routes have been snow ploughed and are clear of snow.

-- It takes up to 2 and a half hours to treat one gritting route
+- it takes up to two and a half hours to treat one gritting route

-- We have 28 primary gritting routes which account for 37 per cent of roads in the Borders
+- we have 28 primary gritting routes which account for 37% of roads in the Borders

-- We receive a weather forecast for the Borders daily between 12noon and 1pm which allows us to make a decision on gritting.
-This is reviewed when we receive an update at 9pm daily.
+- we receive a weather forecast for the Borders daily between 12noon-1pm which allows us to make a decision on gritting.
+This is reviewed when we receive an update at 9pm daily

 You should always drive to road conditions.